Nucleon axial-vector and pseudoscalar form factors, and PCAC relations: Theoretical framework

 The same result can be shown for $\{dd\}_{1^+}$.

-Therefore, for all kinds of diquark correlations we have a unified result\footnote{Here the diquark amplitudes only depend on the relative momenta, since the derivation for $\{uu\}_{1^+}$ or $\{dd\}_{1^+}$ depends on its explicit form in our framework, the result \emph{may} be more complicated for its full amplitude.}
+Therefore, for all kinds of diquark correlations we can write a unified result\footnote{Here the diquark amplitudes only depend on the relative momenta, since the derivation for $\{uu\}_{1^+}$ or $\{dd\}_{1^+}$ depends on its explicit form in our framework, the result \emph{may} be more complicated for its full amplitude.} {\allowdisplaybreaks